Enneagram Type 2

 No matter where you are in your Enneagram journey, working with an Enneagram therapist will help you create the kind of change you desire in your life.
 It will help you understand and remove the barriers that your type is creating to having the kind of love and relationships that you want.
 My goal is for you to walk away from therapy with confidence and a feeling of empowerment.
 I will help you get clarity on what you need to do to grow into the healthiest version of your type.
 Our Enneagram work and trauma work is never really fully complete, but Enneagram therapy can help you gain clarity on what you need to heal.

-Learn more about Enneagram Therapy
+Learn more about working with Hanna

-If you are ready to get started, the first step to working together is to schedule a free 20 minute phone consultation.
+If you are ready to get started, the first step to working together is to schedule a free 20 minute consultation.
 Investing your time, money, and emotional energy into therapy or coaching is a big deal.
 It’s an investment in yourself and your wellbeing.
 It’s important that you make this investment with trust and confidence that working together is a good fit.
-This is why I offer a 20 minute phone consultation.
+This is why I offer a 20 minute consultation.
 During this time we can identify your needs and answer any questions that you have about working together.

 Hanna Woody is a Licensed Clinical Mental Health Counselor in Asheville, North Carolina.
 She has over 12 years of professional counseling experience and specializes in breaking cycles of intergenerational trauma, childhood trauma, and the Enneagram.
 Certified in the Embodiment Tradition, she has over 150 hours of training and teaching experience.
 Hanna is in private practice and provides online mental health therapy, Enneagram coaching, and Enneagram training.